Juicy Greek Turkey Burger Recipe

 I love a good burger.
 There is no denying that.
 It’s my go-to meal when I need to get dinner on the table in a hurry.
 One of my favorite ways to add variety to burgers is by trying new combinations of toppings and mixed-in ingredients.
 These turkey burgers were a new spin on the classic hamburger and they were a huge hit in our house.
 (One that we’ll be making again very soon!)

-I found a bunch of recipes on Martin’s Savory Recipe Center and this American Gobbler Burger really stood out to me.
-It’s a Greek-style turkey burger with a juicy cucumber sauce topping and basil and tomato feta that is mixed right into the ground turkey.
 Anytime cheese is mixed into the burger meat, it’s a win in my book!
 The flavored feta adds a nice pop of taste, but what really makes this turkey burger flavorful is the cucumber sauce.
 It’s an easy sauce to whip up.
-(So easy in fact, that my two year old helped me make it!)
-The American Gobbler Burger is a Greek turkey burger that’s easy to prepare in an affordable way!
+(So easy in fact, that my two year old helped me make it!).

 Anytime a shopping trip is made easier when there are four kids aged 8 and under in tow, it makes this mama smile.
 When we hit the grocery store, I usually have all four attached in some variety to the shopping cart so it can be a bit of a spectacle to see us troop through the produce aisles.
-And, when you’ve got four kids, affordable foods is a must, making Martin’s Food Market the perfect place for us!

-Ingredients for the North American Gobbler Burger
+Ingredients for Greek Turkey Burger

 • 1/4 cup peeled and minced cucumber